PDPA Compliance11 min read30 April 2026

 Cloud-Based SaaS Tools

-Solution: Review each provider's Data Processing Agreement (DPA).
-Most major SaaS providers offer GDPR-compliant DPAs that also satisfy PDPA requirements.
-Ensure the DPA is signed and on file.
-Check that each provider's sub-processor list is acceptable.
+Solution: Review each provider's DPA.
+Major SaaS providers offer GDPR-compliant DPAs that typically satisfy PDPA requirements.
+Ensure each DPA is signed and filed.
+Check sub-processor lists.

 Outsourced Processing

-Scenario: You outsource customer support to a team in the Philippines that accesses your Singapore customer database.
+Scenario: Customer support outsourced to the Philippines accessing your Singapore customer database.

-Solution: Enter into a data processing agreement with the outsourcing provider that includes purpose limitation, security obligations, breach notification, and audit rights.
-The Philippines has a Data Privacy Act (2012), but your contractual obligations under PDPA are separate and must be independently satisfied.
+Solution: Data processing agreement covering purpose limitation, security, breach notification, and audit rights.
+The Philippines has its own Data Privacy Act, but your PDPA obligations are separate.

 Regional Operations